oapicf/pinterest-sdk/clients/php/generated/docs/Api/BillingApi.md

 # OpenAPI\Client\BillingApi

+View, create, or update information related to billing.

 All URIs are relative to https://api.pinterest.com/v5, except if the operation defines another base path.

 | Method | HTTP request | Description |